egrillot/Text-extraction-invoices/README.md

 Installation
 ----

-The easiest way to install is using the following command line : must
+The easiest way to install is using the following command line :
 ~~~
 !python3 -m pip install --ignore-installed -r requirements.txt
 ~~~